6 Helpful addition strategies to teach your students this week

 Teaching doubles facts is fun!
 I like to use a mirror to demonstrate if I have one cookie and if I am given one more, I now have 2 cookies.
 Manipulatives help to illustrate this concept.
 It helps to encourage your students to notice the patterns.
 I have also found it helpful to use items they already know.

 For example, they all know that dogs have four legs.
 If I ask how many front legs a dog has and how many back legs a dog has, they know that 2+2=4.
-If I ask how many legs are on one side of a spider, they all answer 4.
+Then I ask how many legs are on one side of a spider, they all answer 4.
 If we double 4 and find how many legs are on a spider, they know that 4+4=8.

 It is easy to double 5 by using your two hands because they know that 5+5=10 fingers.
 My students also love when I teach them about 9+9.
 Many have not learned that a big semi-truck is called an 18 wheeler, but they all have seen them.
 They love being so smart with this simple explanation to help them learn 9+9=18.